louis-uni-stuff/MLinPractice/DOCUMENTATION.md

 <br>

 ## Dimensionality Reduction
 After feature extraction, we experimentally visualized our feature space using [t-distributed stochastic neighbor embedding (t-SNE)](https://en.wikipedia.org/wiki/T-distributed_stochastic_neighbor_embedding), which stochastically embeds the complete feature space in a two-dimensional space for visualization purposes (positive samples are green, negative ones are red).
-The result is not very encouraging in terms of being able to learn a classification from the feature space, however, t-SNE mainly accounts for variance and does not take into account the informativeness of the individual dimensions with respect to the task.
-Unsurprisingly, our attempts to use dimensionality reduction techniques, which also mostly take into account variance, for the purposes of improving the classifier were mostly futile.
+The result is not very encouraging in terms of being able to learn a classification from the feature space, however, t-SNE mainly accounts for variance and does not take into account the informativeness of the individual dimensions concerning the task.
+Unsurprisingly, our attempts to use dimensionality reduction techniques, which also mostly take into account variance, to improve the classifier were mostly futile.

 ![t-SNE visualization of our feature space](https://i.imgur.com/Yp43M4Q.png)